 This week, a number of folks asked me how a quick, in-house risk assessment and analysis might occur.
-My thoughts immediately jumped to FRAP, and I wanted to share the brief overview I provided to help them understand how they might get started.
+My thoughts immediately jumped to FRAP for risk assessment, and I wanted to share the brief overview I provided to help them understand how they might get started.

 FRAP stands for “Facilitated Risk Analysis Process.”
 It is a formal methodology that is designed to be fast and simple.
 Foundational steps include:

 - The assignment of a simple probability (i.e. High/Medium/Low) to each threat,